Azure/azure-sdk-for-js/sdk/core/core-lro/README.md

 }
 ```

-Your poller can then be used as follows:
+Once defined, you'll be able to use your poller as shown below:

 ```ts
 const poller = new MyPoller();